-The financial information in this report represents the second complete year of operation since the Lowcountry Regional Water System officially took over physical operations on June 01, 2013.
+The financial information in this report represents the fourth full year of operation since the Lowcountry Regional Water System officially took over physical operations on June 01, 2013.

-Management and Staff are committed to finding ways to create efficiencies and promote savings through economies of scale and identifying areas that savings may be realized through changes or modifications of personnel, equipment and operations.
+Management and Staff are committed to finding ways to create efficiencies and promote savings.
+Utilizing basic principles and concepts of LEAN, we constantly review our operations and services to eliminate waste and effectively deliver value by incorporating changes or modifications to procedures, operations, personnel and equipment.

-- Operating Revenues were \$2,736,049

-- Operating Expenses were \$2,518,198

-- ➤ Operating Income was \$217,851

-- Net Non-Operating Expenses were \$299,152

-- Operating Losses were reported in the amount of \$517,003 prior to capital contributions.

-This loss includes \$547,136 in depreciation expenses.
+- Operating Revenues were \$2,839,308 - Operating Expenses were \$2,542,415 - Operating Income was \$296,893 - Net Non-Operating Expenses were \$1,038,478 - Operating income was reported in the amount of \$296,893 prior to capital contributions.
+This income includes \$538,505 in depreciation expenses.